noahlago/UFund/docs/DesignDoc.md

 >_**[Sprint 2 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss
 > those._

+A major anomaly in the branch coverage was the `FundingBasket` in the persistence section of the API.
+This was due to the fact that the end of sprint 3 did not send

 ![Code Coverage](CodeCoverageSprint3.png)